-To help you better express your product, figure out – what value does your product offer to its users?
+To help you better express your product, figure out – what value does your product offer its users?
 How can they benefit?
 Why would they buy the product?

 4. Define the design process and user journey

 You need to look at the product from the customers’ perspective.
 Define the steps a user will take when using your product.
 Determine how to enable interactions among users so they can exchange value.
-The main goal is not to only add value but also to simplify the whole process.
+The main goal is not only to add value but also to simplify the whole process.

 5. List the important MVP features